Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Creatine is an amino acid that your body produces naturally, with 95% stored in your muscles and the rest found in your brain and renal system (kidneys & bladder).

-When you use creatine supplements, you elevate creatine stores in your muscles to a point of complete saturation, which means that your muscles are full of creatine and wouldn’t be able to handle any more.
+When you use creatine supplements, you elevate creatine stores in your muscles to complete saturation, which means that your muscles are full of creatine and wouldn’t be able to handle anymore.

 These creatine stores are then used to produce a form of energy currency that helps the body perform better.
-Through this process you are able to work harder and require less recovery during your training sessions, promoting proven strength gains and lean muscle growth.
+Through this process, you can work harder and require less recovery during your training sessions, promoting proven strength gains and lean muscle growth.

 But, Is Creatine Necessary For Muscle Growth?